islamhaqq/UnrealEngineDeepDive/README.md

 To keep the project modular, many features such as the Gameplay Ability System are separated out into optional Plugins, while core components are under `Source`.

-## Hardware Layer
+## Target Hardware Layer

 This layer is platform-specific, such as optimizations made for different computer or console systems.
+The Quake 2 engine, for example, had significant optimizations made for the Intel's Pentium processors.

+Generally, Unreal Engine is platform-agnostic, but there are some platform-specific code and optimizations.
+For example, the `FPlatformAtomics` class contains platform-specific implementations of atomic operations.
+`Platform.h` defines multiple header guards for different platforms, such as `PLATFORM_CPU_X86_FAMILY` for x86 processors, `PLATFORM_CPU_ARM_FAMILY` for ARM processors, and `PLATFORM_APPLE` for Apple devices.

 ### Entry Point